JustRegularLuna/rpp-backup/FEATURES.md

 These are notable bugs from original Red that have been fixed

 * Frozen Pokémon can thaw naturally, or if they use a move that thaws the user as part of its effect
+* Waking up does not waste your entire turn
 * Critical Hit and Focus Energy code ported from Pokémon Crystal
 * Fixed Missingno.
 Glitch
 * Counter can hit any Physical attack, not just any Normal or Fighting attack